 Ok, maybe you aren’t like my wife and read the dictionary for fun, but if you are serious about language learning, one tool that I literally never leave home without is Abbyy Lingvo.
-They have a variety of products available in digital and print format (see the Abbyy Lingvo products in our store), and the best dictionary app I have ever used, hands down.
+They have a variety of products available (see their website here), and the best dictionary app I have ever used, hands down.
 While I have made use of their computer programs as well, most of my time has been spent using their mobile app because, well, it’s in my pocket wherever I go.

 Here are some things you should know about Abbyy Lingvo and why we recommend it.

 - The company’s focus has been the Russian speaking market, so the majority of their dictionaries are Russian, English-Russian, Spanish-Russian, etc, though they do have a number of other dictionaries as well.
 As of today, looking at the available languages within the app, there are 22 different languages* available, ranging from major European languages like French and Spanish to smaller regional languages like Tatar.

 - The app itself is free on the Google Play store, however,

 - You have to pay for and download the dictionaries you want to use within the app.
 They range from $2 to$40 depending on the size of the dictionary.